Claim Hunters Limited will act as a ‘Data Controller’ of the personal data provided to us.

 This data includes all basic information you have provided, including name (current and previous), address (current and previous), telephone number, email address, date of birth, etc. This also includes the details of any financial business you have identified as holding credit with, the credit type, and (provided either by you or said financial businesses) the details of those products.

-If we are identify a financial products for which a complaint can be made for mis-selling, we will also need to obtain from you, and process some additional information, relating to your employment and medical-history.
+If we identify a financial product for which a complaint can be made for mis-selling, we will also need to obtain from you some additional information, relating to your employment and medical-history.

 Claim Hunters Limited requires this data, firstly to verify your consent to act on your behalf as Claims Management Company and approach the financial businesses you have identified.
 Secondly, it is necessary in order to be able to locate and access the required historic financial data with said businesses.
 Finally, it forms the basis of the complaint(s) being made on your behalf for claiming redress, on your behalf.

 This consent, ‘contractual obligation’ and ‘legitimate business interest’ form Claim Hunters Limited’s legal basis for processing your personal data.

 The data you provide will be shared with the financial businesses you have identified as wishing to investigate.
 If necessary, it may also be provided to intermediary or regulatory bodies, such as The Financial Ombudsman Service or The Financial Services Compensation Scheme, if a mis-selling complaint cannot be resolved directly with said financial business.

 Where you are making a claim for overpaid tax, the data you provide will be shared with HMRC.